BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 - MEME-ChIP from [MEMEsuite](https://meme-suite.org/meme/doc/install.html) v5.4.1, or you can use the web version of [MEME-ChIP](https://meme-suite.org/meme/tools/meme-chip).

 ### IMPORTANT NOTE REGARDING HAL
-**IMPORTANT: refer to the "important note" heading in the markdown linked [here](setup/SCRIPTS.md).
-You will need to change a few lines of code in order to get this to run on your own device; according to [hal setup documentation](https://github.com/pfenninglab/halLiftover-postprocessing/blob/master/hal_install_instructions.md), it must be hardcoded without use of "~".**
+**IMPORTANT:** refer to the "important note" heading in the markdown linked [here](setup/SCRIPTS.md).
+You will need to change a few lines of code in order to get submit_hal to run on your own device; according to [hal setup documentation](https://github.com/pfenninglab/halLiftover-postprocessing/blob/master/hal_install_instructions.md), it must be hardcoded without use of "~".
+Additionally, if you wish to use a different Cactus alignment when running the pipeline, please modify $DEFAULT_ALIGN in submit_hal.sh, because the pipeline does not ask for

 ## Scripts
 ### Integrated script: main.sh